nass15456/CTFs/N0PSctf/Jojo Chat 2.md

         exit()
 ```

-in addition if the username already exists we will be rejected but it doesn't matter because to check whether we are admin or not the script will verify only our role and not the username:
+In addition if the username already exists we will be rejected but it doesn't matter because to check whether we are admin or not the script will verify only our role and not the username:

 ```python
     role = b64decode(token).split(b"|")[0].split(b";")[-1].decode()